 Feedback on your teaching

 The peer observation is intended to be completed in the spirit of collegiality and to support tutor development.
-Peer observation is also confidential between the tutor and the person providing feedback.
+Peer observation is also confidential and there needs to be agreement that all parties will keep the observations and feedback to each other confidential.

-Tutors will be paid for the hour spent observing another tutor colleague, plus another hour for the time taken meeting with your colleague before and after the observation - 3 hours paid in total for peer observation.
+Tutors will be paid for the time spent observing another tutor colleague, plus the time taken meeting with your colleague before and after the observation ¿¿¿ which usually results in up to 3 hours paid in total for peer observation.

 Summative Feedback from Students for evidence of effectiveness of tutoring (eg. for contract renewal)